 Training is never a solution for bad design.

-While investigators aren’t 100% sure if this caused the crash, it was enough for Boeing along with the Federal Aviation Administration to issue a safety warning this week to all airlines operating the Max 8.
-In it, they mention that the Max 8’s new system (which is different than previous 737’s systems) corrects the nose angle automatically to prevent planes from stalling (which is one of the top reasons for plane crashes).
+While investigators aren’t 100% sure if this sensor issue caused the crash, it was enough for Boeing and the Federal Aviation Administration to issue a safety warning this week to all airlines operating the Max 8.
+In it, they mention that the Max 8’s new system (which is different from previous 737’s systems) corrects the nose angle automatically to prevent planes from stalling (which is one of the top reasons for plane crashes).
 This new system can push the nose down for 10 seconds without authorization from the pilot.
-The warning instructed pilots what to do if there’s an instrument failure, like the one mentioned above, that causes the plane to go into a dive.
-This is unacceptable not only to pilots, but to Max 8 passengers all over the globe.
-End users should never be responsible for correcting bad design – especially when the bad design can lead to death.
+The warning instructs pilots what to do if there’s an instrument failure.

 The Max 8, which has been advertised by Boeing to bring “the latest technology to the most popular jet aircraft of all time”, is a design failure in the sense that it introduces a serious safety risk to users that wasn’t present in previous designs.
 Even if the sensor issue wasn’t the cause of the crash, the fact remains that pilots are not responsible for making up for a design that doesn’t work and is extremely dangerous.
 Just because – according to Boeing’s website – it has “modern sculpted sidewalls and window reveals, LED lighting that enhances the sense of spaciousness and larger pivoting overhead storage bins” does not make it innovative.
 To be truly innovative, the Max 8 would have been designed based on an understanding of its end user – the pilot – and how to design out the potential for catastrophic failures.
 For the 189 people who died and their families, it is an awful tragedy that had the potential to have been avoided through better design measures and safeguards.